 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This story has been updated with new information.

 But what does this actually mean?
 If you want to travel right now, could your travel be deemed essential?
-If you’re looking at booking flights later in the year, would this be essential travel?

 Let’s have a look at the definition of each type of travel.

 For this second lockdown, the government says you cannot travel — either domestically or internationally — if it does not fall into one of a few categories.
 More specifically, the government says that travel for work, education or other legally permitted reasons can go on.